The six or nine-course menu is a quirky tour of Indonesia’s bounty, from the mountains to the sea.Read More →

 The official currency in Indonesia is the Indonesian Rupiah (IDR), also shown as Rp.

 Tipping!
-If you think your waiter did an exceptional job at serving, giving anywhere between a 5-10% tip is standard in Bali.
+If you think your waiter did an exceptional job at serving, giving anywhere between a 5-10% tip is standard.

 Electrical supply is 230 volts, 50 hertz and C/F power sockets.
 Indonesia uses the standard European two-pin (round-pronged) plugs.
 Your plugs look like this:

-The tap water in Bali is something tourists should avoid.
+The tap water is something tourists should avoid.
 Stick to canned drinks or bottled water to stay away from potential cases of “Bali belly,” a sickness caused by tainted water quality.

 Your local cafes and hotels will usually have free and fast internet Wifi.
 Here are a list of cafes and restaurants that offer free Wifi.